jamesob/clii/README.md

 Right now it's nearly featureless, but it does support subcommands!
 See `test_clii.py` for more details.

-It's implemented in a single file to be suitable for vendoring if you don't want to deal with PyPI.
+It has no dependencies and is implemented in a single file to be suitable for vendoring if you don't want to deal with PyPI -- just yank `clii.py` and stick it somewhere in your project.

 ## Installation